jasonankeodendaal/JSTYP.ME/README.md

     ```bash
     pm2 delete all
     ```
 2. Now, start both the server and the tunnel with one simple command.
-PM2 will automatically find and use the `ecosystem.config.js` file in this folder.
+I've updated your `ecosystem.config.js` file to use the new, reliable method.
     ```bash
     pm2 start
     ```